 We aim to treat everyone equally and with respect, regardless of differences in culture, ability, race, gender, age, sexual orientation or social class.
 Copies of our Equality and Diversity Schemes are available on our website or can be sent out on request.

-Please note that the below process is subject to change at the Trusts discretion including variation as a result of Covid 19 restrictions on college attendance.
-The College receives Financial Support funding from the Government to support young people who need financial assistance in order to continue and complete their programme of study in further […]Find Out More
+The College receives Financial Support funding from the Government to support young people who need financial assistance to continue and complete their programme of study in further education.
+To qualify you must be aged 16 or over and under 19 on 31 August 2023 and meet the ESFA’s residency criteria and Prior Pursglove College must […]Find Out More

 High Flyers Programme